thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.4.25
+- fixed remaining sleep timer drift by ensuring the countdown never restarts from service broadcasts and only resumes when the user explicitly presses play

 ### 0.4.24
 - fixed the sleep timer losing seconds during pause by freezing the countdown instantly on button press for true zero-drift behavior